Manteno lands manufacturing plant

-In mid-September 2023, Manteno agreed to become home to a large company.

-The Chinese-based Gotion soon will transform the 1.5-million-square-foot former Kmart distribution center on South Spruce Street into a high-tech lithium battery manufacturing plant.
+The Chinese-based company Gotion will soon transform the 1.5-million-square-foot former Kmart distribution center on South Spruce Street into a high-tech lithium battery manufacturing plant.

 The company projects ultimately hiring some 2,600 workers with an annual income level of $55,000.

 Gotion will invest $2 billion in the 158-acre site.
-The site is to be in operation this year.
+The site is to be in operation in 2024.

 Illinois Gov. J.B.
 Pritzker termed this development the “most significant manufacturing investment in Illinois in decades.”

 Representatives from Gotion, including Chairman Li Zhen, along with Gov. J.B.
-Pritzker, local government and community leaders were in attendance the morning of Sept.
-8, 2023, at the Manteno site for the grand announcement.
+Pritzker, local government and community leaders were in attendance Friday morning at the Manteno site for the grand announcement.

 “This will be our first facility in North America,” said David Adams, director of capital market at Gotion.
 “I thank you all for all the hard work that we’ve done to get here.”